Abutilon (Flowering Maple)

 Sun to Part SunZone: 7b-10, at least 72" tall Origin: Hybrid

-Open House/Web-Only!
 This Jon Dixon hybrid has been an amazing performer in our garden trials.
 Not only did it continue flowering into the upper 20s, but it kept green stems and leaves down to 20 degrees F. A. 'Voodoo' makes an upright clump to 6' tall x 3' wide adorned, starting in late summer and continuing into late fall, with large, 2", blood-red, bell-shaped flowers dangling from the top half of the plant.
-This is one of the best performers of the upright, large-flower type flowering maples we have ever grown.
+This hummingbird favorite is one of the best performers of the upright, large-flower type flowering maples we have ever grown.
 Pot size: 24 fl. oz (709.77 ml) #06951

 $12.00